temporalio/documentation/docs/typescript/logging.md

 Sinks are written as objects with methods.
 Similar to Activities, they are declared in the Worker and then proxied in Workflow code, and it helps to share types between both.

 <details>
-  <summary>Comparing Sinks vs Activities</summary>
+  <summary>Comparing Sinks and Activities</summary>

 Sinks are similar to Activities in that they are both registered on the Worker and proxied into the Workflow.
 However, they differ from Activities in important ways:

-- Sink functions don't return promises
+- Sink functions don't return promises.
-- Sink calls are not recorded in Workflow histories (no timeouts or retries)
+- Sink calls are not recorded in Workflow histories (no timeouts or retries).
-- Sink functions are run on the same Worker that runs the Workflow they are called from
+- Sink functions are run on the same Worker that runs the Workflow they are called from.

 </details>